nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-node/generators/library.md

 Sets the rootDir for TypeScript compilation.
 When not defined, it uses the project's root property, or srcRootForCompilationRoot if it is defined.

+### setParserOptionsProject

+Default: `false`

+Type: `boolean`

+Whether or not to configure the ESLint "parserOptions.project" option.
+We do not do this by default for lint performance reasons.

 ### simpleModuleName

 Default: `false`